dwyl/learn-html5/README.md

         </head>

         <body>
+                <h1> This will be the biggest header </h1>
                 <p> Hello world! <br> <b>This will be bold and on new line </b>
                 <br> <i> This will be italic and on new line </i>
                 </p>
+                <h6> This will be a very small heading </h6>
         </body>

 </html>
 ````
+Try out this example for yourself and experiment a little.

 ## Included Syntax
 <ul>